getfem/getfem/doc/sphinx/source/userdoc/bfem.rst

 transformation of the degrees of freedom.
 If :math:`V` is the vector of basic degrees of freedom, then :math:`U=RV` will be the vector of reduced degrees of freedom.
 Contrarily, given a vector :math:`U` of reduced dof, :math:`V=EU` will correspond to a vector of basic dof.
-In simle cases, :math:`E` will be simply the transpose of :math:`R`.
+In simple cases, :math:`E` will be simply the transpose of :math:`R`.
 NOTE that every line of the extension matrix should be sparse.
 Otherwise, each assembled matrix will be plain !